 When watering your hydrangea, it’s a good idea to try to avoid soaking the leaves.
 This can lead to gray mold and botrytis.
 Water at the base of the plant instead.
 Optimal watering times are less important during the winter, but during other seasons are in the morning or the evening.

 How to prepare a tree-form hydrangea for winter

 During the winter, your tree-form hydrangea needs proper care.
 Watering and fertilizing it can help it survive the colder weather.
 It can also benefit from pruning, but this should be limited in the fall.

-Fall pruning of panicle hydrangeas (the species that most tree form standards are made from) is mainly about keeping the plant healthy and tidy.
+Fall pruning of panicle hydrangeas (the species from which most tree form standards are made) is mainly about keeping the plant healthy and tidy.
 Remove any branches that are dead, diseased, or damaged.
-Next, remove branches growing in odd directions like inward or crossing and rubbing another branch.
+Next, remove branches growing in odd directions, such as inward or crossing, and rub another branch.
 Lastly, you can either deadhead the remaining flowers off or leave them on for the wintertime.

 How to care for a hydrangea tree during the winter